-Below is a list of PhD, postdoc, and tenure-track positions that open regularly in Barcelona (most of them yearly).
-Some of them are specific to UPC, but most of them can be used to go to any Spanish university; see a list of universities with OA & QIT.
+Below is a list of PhD, postdoc, and tenure-track positions that open regularly in Barcelona.
+Some of these are specific to UPC, but most can be used to apply to any Spanish university; see a list of universities with OA & QIT.

-Some links are unfortunately only in Catalan or Spanish.
-However, international students can apply unless there is a formal language requirement.
+Please note that some links are available only in Catalan or Spanish.
+However, international students are generally welcome to apply, unless there is a specific language requirement.

 For up-to-date deadlines, visit this link.
 For UPC tenure-track calls unrelated to grants, visit this link.